TalTech-HPC-Centre/taltech-hpc-docs/docs/access/lumi-start.md

 ## Getting Started on LUMI

-1. Login to [minu.etais.ee](https://minu.etais.ee/login/) with MyAccessID.
+1. Log in to [minu.etais.ee](https://minu.etais.ee/login/) with MyAccessID.

     ![etais](/access/attachments/etais.png)

-2. Choose your affiliation (ttu.ee)
+2. Choose your affiliation (ttu.ee).

     ![MyAccessID](/access/attachments/MyAccessID1.png)

-3. Identify yourself with **Uni-ID (six letters taken from the user’s full name),** but for longtime employees, it could be name.surname.
+3. Identify yourself with **Uni-ID (six letters taken from the user’s full name),** but for long time employees, it could be name.surname.

     ![etais](/access/attachments/etais-2.png)